Medium Beast (Dinosaur), Unaligned

 How to run Pteranodon

-A pteranodon as ally is a primal-party scene: a druid's wild shape, a ranger's beast companion via homebrew, a dinosaur-rider tribe that has loaned the party a mount for one flight.
-The pteranodon does not converse and does not problem-solve.
+A pteranodon as ally is a primal scene: a druid's wild shape, a ranger's beast companion via homebrew, a dinosaur-rider tribe loaning a mount.
 It tolerates the rider because the rider has trained it to.

 In the air, run the pteranodon as transport.
-60 ft. fly speed lets it cross a ravine in two rounds, scout a valley between sessions, or carry one Medium PC on a single dramatic crossing.
-It has 13 HP, so it cannot soak archery from below; if the party flies it over a hostile camp, somebody is going to roll a longbow attack and the pteranodon is going to fall.
-Plan for that.
+60-foot fly speed lets it cross a ravine in two rounds, scout a valley between sessions, or carry one Medium PC on a dramatic crossing.
+It has 13 HP, so it cannot soak archery from below.
+If the party flies it over a hostile camp, somebody will roll a longbow attack and the pteranodon will fall.

-In combat the pteranodon's stat block prints no actions, so any attack it makes is a table-agreed adjustment (the natural read is +3 for 1d6+1 piercing using its Dex).
-It is not a combat asset.
+In combat the pteranodon is not a combat asset.
 It is a positioning tool.
 Use it to drop a rogue onto a tower roof, snatch a dropped item out of a chasm, or carry a message faster than a horse.
-Its 10 ft. walking speed means it never fights on the ground; if a fight breaks out near the landing pad, the pteranodon launches and circles until called back.
+Its 10-foot walk means it never fights on the ground.
+If a fight breaks out near the landing pad, it launches and circles until called back.

-Have the pteranodon scream once, loud, when it spots a predator the party hasn't noticed yet.
+Have the pteranodon scream once, loud, when it spots a predator the party hasn't noticed.
 Then describe what the predator is.

-A pteranodon is a flyby beast with no actions in its SRD block, which tells you exactly what it is: a CR 1/4 environmental hazard with a 60 ft. fly speed and 10 ft. of walking that exists to harass parties in the air.
-13 HP, AC 13, Strength 12, Dexterity 15.
+A pteranodon is a flyby beast with a 60-foot fly speed and 10-foot walk.
+CR 1/4, 13 HP, AC 13.
+It has a Bite at +4 doing 1d8+2 piercing.
+Flyby means it doesn't provoke opportunity attacks when flying out of reach.
 The party kills one in two hits.
-The point of the encounter is the swarm, the fall, or the swoop, not the stat block.
+The point is the swarm, the fall, or the swoop, not the stat block.

 Use pteranodons as ambient pressure during a cliff climb, an airship boarding, or a jungle traverse.
 Run three to five at once for a level 1 to 2 party.
-The walking speed of 10 ft. means a pteranodon that lands is half-dead already, so they do not land.
-Open with a high pass: each pteranodon flies 60 ft. straight at one PC, makes whatever bite or beak attack the table agrees on (the cleanest read is +3 to hit for around 1d6+1 piercing using its Dex), then flies the rest of its movement back out of melee range.
-The party gets one round of opportunity attacks before the next pass, and ranged characters get to feel important.
+Walk 10 feet means a pteranodon that lands is half-dead already, so they don't land.
+Open with a high pass: each pteranodon flies 60 feet straight at one PC using Flyby, hits with Bite at +4, then flies the rest of its movement back out of range.
+The party gets one round of opportunity attacks before the next pass.

 The encounter's real teeth are the surroundings.
 A failed concentration save while a wizard is hovering on Fly.
 A failed Strength check on a rope bridge.
-A panicked horse that bolts because the shadow passed overhead.
-Run pteranodons during another encounter for free atmosphere, not as the encounter themselves.
-They make any other fight harder by occupying the air and forcing somebody to hold a bow on them.
+A panicked horse bolting because the shadow passed overhead.
+Run pteranodons during another encounter for atmosphere, not as the main event.
+They make any fight harder by occupying the air.

-Pteranodons are Intelligence 2 and Wisdom 9.
+Pteranodons are Int 2.
 They flee the moment one drops.
-The flock breaks, scatters into the canopy or the cliff face, and the survivors do not regroup.
-Do not have them stage a vendetta; they're animals.
+The flock scatters into the canopy or cliff face and does not regroup.

-Describe the dive as a shadow falling across the map a beat before the attack roll, not after.
-The shadow is the threat.
-The bite is the punctuation.
+Describe the dive as a shadow falling across the map before the attack roll, not after.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.